-Can I buy abortion pills online?
+Can I buy abortion pills online in Ecuador?

 Yes, through national or international websites.
 However, it is important to verify that the site is reliable and to consult the way to use the drug in feminist networks such as Las Comadres, or with accredited health organizations such as WHO, PAHO, or FIGO.
 You can even review the Clinical Practice Guide for therapeutic abortion that establishes the method of using misoprostol alone.

 Who can I contact for more information on access to safe abortion in Ecuador?